wtmitchell/tradgames/README.md

 A sample response file is included named Random.vs.Random.txt.

-Running GameMaster with no arguments, or the argument --help will display the full set of options that the program supports.
+Running GameMaster with no arguments, or the argument --help, will display the full set of options that the program supports.